 Needless to say, this is not as simple as it seems because this process can get extremely manual and cumbersome.
 Moreover, since building an agenda is a collaborative process, multiple stakeholders are going to be involved, causing data mismatches, duplications, and scheduling errors.

 Using a Meeting Automation Platform (MAP) completely replaces obsolete, inefficient processes with a simplified meeting management process to help meeting managers automate every aspect of pre-meeting planning, in-meeting management, and post-meeting analysis and follow-up with ease.

 In our next blog, we take a closer look at attendees and the crucial part they play in meetings.

-To learn more about Meeting Automation Platform and how you can schedule more and better meetings at events and trade shows, click on the link below.
+To learn more about Meeting Automation Platform and how you can schedule more and better meetings at events and trade shows, click below.